Physics-Informed Neural Network Models for EMT Simulators: Numerical Test Results

-We consider an aggregated type-4 wind turbine model connected to an external grid through an LCL filter \cite{kazem}.
-We model the grid-side converter as an average controlled voltage source, assuming a constant DC voltage and neglecting the turbine generator and the rotor-side converter.
-Fig.~\ref{fig:control_sys_diagram} depicts the control architecture of the considered wind turbine model.
-A synchronous reference-frame PLL is implemented to synchronize with the external grid.
-We apply vector control in the dq frame, utilizing a cascaded PI configuration that controls, in the outer loop, the active and reactive power injected into the external grid.
+We consider an aggregated type-4 Wind Turbine (WT) model connected to an external grid through an LCL filter \cite{kazem}.
+We model the grid-side converter as an average controlled voltage source, assuming a constant DC voltage and neglecting the rotor-side converter, since we focus on the interactions between the grid and the WT under different grid faults.
+Fig.~\ref{fig:control_sys_diagram} depicts the control architecture of the considered WT model.
+A Synchronous Reference-Frame PLL controller (SRF-PLL) is implemented to synchronize with the external grid.
+We apply vector control in the \textit{dq} frame, using a cascaded PI configuration that, in the outer loop, controls the active power injected into the external grid and the voltage magnitude at the Point of Common Coupling (PCC).
 We consider an ideal modulation block.
-The system configuration and parameters are based on the CIGRE benchmark model C4.49 \cite{Lukash}.
-Table~\ref{tab:sysparams} presents the parameters considered for the wind turbine system.
+The system configuration and parameters are based on the CIGRE benchmark model C4.49~\cite{Lukash}.
+Table~\ref{tab:sysparams} presents the parameters considered for the WT system.